Okeechobee in Okeechobee County, Florida — The American South (South Atlantic)

 Location.
 27° 14.697′ N, 80° 49.967′ W. Marker is in Okeechobee, Florida, in Okeechobee County.
 Marker is on Northwest 2nd St west of Northwest 3rd Avenue, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 304 Northwest 2nd St, Okeechobee FL 34972, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 4 miles of this marker, measured as the crow flies.
-First United Methodist Church of Okeechobee, Florida (about 400 feet away, measured in a direct line); Peter and Louisiana Chandler Raulerson Log Cabin Historic Site Tantie School House #14 (approx. 2 miles away); Peter And Louisiana Chandler Raulerson Gravesite (approx. 3 miles away); Battle of Okeechobee (approx. 3˝ miles away).
+At least 6 other markers are within 15 miles of this marker, measured as the crow flies.
+First United Methodist Church of Okeechobee, Florida (about 400 feet away, measured in a direct Peter and Louisiana Chandler Raulerson Log Cabin Historic Site (approx. 0.7 miles away); Tantie School House #14 (approx. 2 miles away); Peter And Louisiana Chandler Raulerson Gravesite (approx. 3 miles away); Battle of Okeechobee (approx. 3˝ miles away); Historic Basinger Cemetery (approx. 14.7 miles away).

 Credits.
-This page was last revised on March 1, 2018.
-This page originally submitted on March 25, 2014, by PaulwC3 of Northern, Virginia.
-This page has been viewed 616 times since then and 27 times this year.
+This page was last revised on December 4, 2020.
+It was originally submitted on March 25, 2014, by PaulwC3 of Northern, Virginia.
+This page has been viewed 663 times since then and 4 times this year.
 Last updated on March 25, 2014, by Tim Fillmon of Webster, Florida.
 Photos: 1, 2, 3, 4. submitted on March 25, 2014, by PaulwC3 of Northern, Virginia. • Bernard Fisher was the editor who published this page.